Function

 IS(S) : Indian Standards

-Standard : Select the national standards from the dropdown menu.
+Standard : Select the standards of a country in the field.

 ASTM(RC) : American Society for Testing Materials